-- 36.01 Explain common terms and concepts related to brain development and the formation of neuronal connections. - 36.02 Use the Internet to prepare a list of recent resources pertaining to brain research. - 36.03 Relate the brain research findings to the care of children by parents and all other caregivers. - 37.0 Research current trends and issues in early childhood education.
-The student will be able to: - 37.01 Identify current trends and issues in Early Childhood Education. - 37.02 Locate, collect, and organize current information on trends and issues in early childhood education. - 37.03 Summarize the impact of current trends and issues on the early childhood field. - 38.0 Demonstrate professionalism related to the field of early childhood education.
-The student will be able to: - 38.01 Develop a personal philosophy of early childhood education teaching. - 38.02 Develop personal teaching goals. - 38.03 Develop criteria and evaluate student Professional Resource Files using national and student developed criteria. - 38.04 Explain what being a center that has an accreditation means and why it is important to the employee, center, and field of early childhood education. - 38.05 Identify several types of accreditation and how they differ. - 38.06 Describe how being a member of a professional early childhood organization helps promote professional growth, support the center, and the field of early childhood. - 38.07 Demonstrate and list communication and collaboration skills that prepare students to participate as a member of a team - 38.08 Develop a self-improvement activity related to professionalism. - 38.09 Identify opportunities for continuing education.
+CTE St CTE Standards and Benchmarks NGSSS-Sci Regulatory Compliance 44.01 Identify current trends and issues in Early Childhood Education.
+44.02 Locate, collect, and organize current information on trends and issues in early childhood education.
+44.03 Summarize the impact of current trends and issues on the early childhood field.
+45.0 Demonstrate professionalism related to the field of early childhood education. - The student will be able to: 45.01 Develop a personal philosophy of early childhood education teaching.
+45.02 Develop personal teaching goals.
+45.03 Develop criteria and evaluate student Professional Resource Files using national and student developed criteria.
+45.04 Explain what being a center that has an accreditation means and why it is important to the employee, center, and field of early childhood education.
+45.05 Identify several types of accreditation for early child care centers and how they differ.
+45.06 Describe how being a member of a professional early childhood organization helps promote professional growth, support the center, and the field of early childhood.
+45.07 Demonstrate and list communication and collaboration skills that prepare students to participate as a member of a team 45.08 Develop a self-improvement activity related to professionalism.
+45.09 Identify opportunities for continuing education/professional development.